herecydev/WeatherTest/readme.md

 #.net Weather Test
-Create an application/website which given a location will display the aggregated weather result from the two supplied API's.
+Create an application/website which given a location will display an aggregated weather result from the two supplied API's.

 Your application/website should:
  - Allow the user to choose which measurement unit they want results displayed in (mph, kph, celsius, fahrenheit).
  - Consider other measurement units may be added in the future.
  - Consider that more API's will be added in the future.
  - Consider how to handle one or more of the API's being down or being slow to respond.
- - Given temperatures of 10*c from bbc and 68*f from accuweather when searching then display either 15*c or 59*f (the average).
+ - Given temperatures of 10c from bbc and 68f from accuweather when searching then display either 15c or 59f (the average).
- - Given windspeeds of 8kph from bbc and 10mph from accuweather when searching then display either 12kpb or 7.5mph (the average).
+ - Given windspeeds of 8kph from bbc and 10mph from accuweather when searching then display either 12kph or 7.5mph (the average).
  - Given an empty or null location when searching then not request from the API's.
  - Handle HTTP error codes from the API's without displaying these to the user.